 A key element of the approach adopted in the NFPS involved the negotiation of

-Regional Forest Agreements (RFAs) between the Australian and some state governments.
-RFAs are 20-year plans for the conservation and sustainable management of Australia’s native forests; they are designed to provide certainty for forest-based industries, forest-dependent communities and achieve conservation outcomes.
+Regional Forest Agreements (RFAs) between the Australian Government and some state governments.
+RFAs are 20-year plans for the conservation and sustainable management of Australia’s native forests.
+They are designed to provide certainty for forest-based industries, forest-dependent communities and achieve conservation outcomes.

-RFAs use a science-based methodology to determine forest allocation for different uses and forest management strategies, and are the result of substantial scientific study, consultation and negotiation covering a diverse range of interests.
+RFAs use an evidence-based methodology to determine forest allocation for different uses and forest management strategies, and are the result of substantial scientific study, consultation and negotiation covering a diverse range of interests.

 On 12 September 2017, Australian, state and territory forestry ministers issued a joint ministerial statement of support for the forestry industry.